 - Follow best practices in passenger handling during disruptions and IROPS

-- Ensure the rights and needs of passenger with disabilities are respected as jurisdictional regulations place responsibility on different stakeholders (airlines, airports, and service providers)
+- Ensure the rights and needs of passengers with disabilities are respected as jurisdictional regulations place responsibility on different stakeholders (airlines, airports, and service providers)